Wanchufley/mkdocs-blog/docs/file-explorer.md

 # 📁 File Explorer

 Welcome to my file repository!
-This is where you can find and download various configuration files, scripts, and resources that I mention in my blog posts.
+This is where you can find various configuration files, scripts, and resources that I mention in my blog posts.
 Whether you're looking for my dotfiles, Ansible playbooks, or Docker configurations, you'll find them all organized here.

 !!! note "How to Use"
     - Click on a folder (📂) to explore its contents
     - Click on a file name to view its details
-    - Use the download button (📥) to save files locally
     - All files are version controlled in my GitHub repository

 ## 📂 File Browser